bertvv/ansible-role-bind/README.md

 ### Using TSIG Keys for Dynamic Updates

-TSIG keys can be defined like this:
+TSIG keys can be defined on a variable:

 ```Yaml
 bind_tsig_keys: